Old Fashioned Apple Cake

 This post may contain affiliate links.
 Please see our disclosure policy.

-Fall is in the air, which means one thing – apple season!
-This old fashioned fresh apple cake recipe is the perfect way to celebrate.
-It’s made with real apples, oil, and buttermilk for a delicious buttery flavor.
-The sweet apple cider butter glaze is poured over the top, making it super moist and irresistible.
+This old fashioned apple cake recipe is made with real apples and buttermilk for a delicious, moist buttery flavor.
+The sweet apple cider butter glaze is poured over the top, making it super moist and irresistible!

-For more apple recipes perfect for fall, try my homemade apple pie, caramel apple crumble bars, and easy apple crisp.
+For more apple recipes, try my homemade apple pie, caramel apple crumble bars, and easy apple crisp.

 Pin this now to find it later